 What causes it?

-•A one-celled parasite typically found in raw or undercooked meats
+• A one-celled parasite typically found in raw or undercooked meats can be the origin.

-•Clinical signs vary depending on the organ or tissue involved and can include weakness, incoordination, respiratory signs like coughing or wheezing, inflammation of the eyes, fever, vomiting, weight loss, and decreased appetite
+• Clinical signs vary depending on the organ or tissue involved.
+Symtoms can include weakness, incoordination, respiratory signs like coughing or wheezing, inflammation of the eyes, fever, vomiting, weight loss, and decreased appetite.

 What tests are needed?